-4.4.2.
-Goals and Objectives (700 characters each)
+4.4.2 Goals and Objectives (1,300 characters each)

 List only major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be described in the project plan only.
-Include the proposed metric within both the stated Objective and the Measure sections (eg, Measure: Number of lesson plans, handout and other materials posted online or delivered in-person).
-Applications may be returned for revision if the proposed metric is not included within the Measure section.
+Include the proposed metric within both the stated Objective and the "How will this objective be measured?" sections.
 Refer to the Instructions for Applicants document for details.

 The maximum number is 3 outcome goals with 3 objectives each.
 Projects will be evaluated annually on progress toward outcome goals and objectives.
-See Appendix for instructions on writing outcome goals and objectives.
+See appendix for instructions on writing outcome goals and objectives.